How Products Were Selected:

 - Contain 100% of claimed flavanols and procyanidins (PACs) as a predefined molecular degree of polymerization (DP) of 1-7 (method AOAC 2020.05) or, for products added on or before 12/2020, DP 1-10 (method AOAC 2012.24), by high performance liquid chromatography (HPLC) methodology.
 For products not claiming an amount of flavanols, the amount found will be reported.
 Cacao fruit powders, cocoa powders, and extracts of these would be expected to contain a minimum of 2 mg of total flavanols (flavanols and PACs) per gram.

-Lead: Not exceed the following limits for elemental lead:- Products marketed for use by children may not exceed the State of California's Prop 65 limits for lead in dietary supplements of 0.5 mcg per recommended daily serving with an additional allowance of 0.8 mcg if the product contains more than 1,000 mg/day of calcium.
-In addition, any type of chocolate bar likely to be consumed frequently by children may not exceed 0.1 mcg per gram (FDA limit for lead in candy, including dark chocolate, likely to be consumed frequently by children).
+- Products marketed for use by children under 12 years of age or by pregnant or nursing women may not exceed the State of California's Prop 65 limits for lead in dietary supplements of 0.5 mcg per recommended daily serving with an additional allowance of 0.8 mcg if the product contains more than 1,000 mg/day of calcium.
+In addition, any type of chocolate bar likely to be consumed frequently by children under 12 years of age may not exceed 0.1 mcg per gram (FDA limit for lead in candy, including dark chocolate, likely to be consumed frequently by children under 12 years of age).

-- Products with single serving weights of 5 grams or more which are not marketed for children may not exceed 2.5 mcg per serving or 4.0 mcg per daily serving.
+- Products with single serving weights of 5 grams or more which are not marketed for children under 12 years of age may not exceed 2.5 mcg per serving or 4.0 mcg per daily serving.

-- Contain less than 10 micrograms of total arsenic (EPA limit and state of New Jersey limits — based on 1 liter of water) and no more than 2.1 micrograms of inorganic arsenic per daily serving (Canada's limit in natural health products).
+- Contain less than 10 micrograms of total arsenic per daily serving (based on Canada's limit per daily serving of a natural health product, and U.S. EPA and state of New Jersey limit in 1 liter of water).
+Products found to exceed this amount were tested for inorganic arsenic and must not contain and no more than 2.1 micrograms of inorganic arsenic per daily serving (Canada's limit in natural health products).

 - Be in compliance with FDA labeling requirements.